Ndivhoniswani/Movie-Recommendation-System/README.md

 ### Data Source
 - genome_scores.csv - a score mapping the strength between movies and tag-related properties.
-Read more here
 - genome_tags.csv - user assigned tags for genome-related scores
 - imdb_data.csv - Additional movie metadata scraped from IMDB using the links.csv file.
 - links.csv - File providing a mapping between a MovieLens ID and associated IMDB and TMDB IDs.